-Almost every gardener swoons over true-blue flowers, butthey can be hard to find.
-One such beauty is Virginia bluebells, whose lovely flowers add a celestial note to woodland perennial gardens or shady wildflower plantings.
+Blue flowers are much desired in the garden, especially those that are true blue rather than purplish.
+One such beauty is Virginia bluebells, whose lovely sky blue flowers add a celestial note to woodland perennial gardens or shady wildflower plantings.

 Common name: Virginia bluebells